 When considering the steps required for detox, the alcoholic must be able to first admit he or she has a problem.
 This admission often requires the drinker to hit some sort of bottom, such as losing a job or ending a relationship due to drinking.
 Often this is followed by a form of intervention either through a therapist getting the drinker to admit the problem, or family and friends banding together to convince the person he or she needs help.
 Without this admission, the alcoholic will never seek help and even resist any attempts the force it.
 Sometimes a stubborn drinker will not even believe he or she has a problem until the law intervenes, forcing the user to choose between jail and treatment.

 After setting up the place, the addict must now decide the method of detox.
-This must be done with some consideration to the level of problem.
-The two common detox methods for alcoholics are: the gradual reduction of use coupled with drug substitution, or quitting completely and medicating the users to relieve symptoms.
+This must be done with some consideration to the level of the problem.
+The two common detox methods for alcoholics are the gradual reduction of use coupled with drug substitution, or quitting completely and medicating the users to relieve symptoms.
 The first method is best done under medical supervision as the reduction is more gradual with long-term users, taking several weeks or even months.
-While the substitution method can be time consuming, it is often the only really safe choice for users of considerably poor health.
-The complete stop method is usually used for short term users, or those who even at the height of addiction were not heavy drinkers.
-Although with the most mild drinking problems, a simple outpatient therapy involving just counseling is generally enough to stop an alcohol addiction.
+While the substitution method can be time-consuming, it is often the only really safe choice for users of considerably poor health.
+The complete stop method is usually used for short term users or those who even at the height of addiction were not heavy drinkers.
+Although with the mildest drinking problems, a simple outpatient therapy involving just counseling is generally enough to stop alcohol addiction.